 - Leave to cook for 3½ hours.

 - Add the red wine vinegar and taste to see if salt or additional black pepper is needed.
-Stir through the frozen peas and pop the lid back on while the cobbles are prepared.2 teaspoon red wine vinegar, 140 grams frozen peas
+Stir through the frozen peas and pop the lid back on while the cobbles are prepared.2 teaspoons red wine vinegar, 140 grams frozen peas

 - Add the margarine, and sift the plain flour and baking powder into a mixing bowl.
 Using your fingertips rub the ingredients together until a bread crumb like consistency is produced.225 grams plain flour, 1 tablespoon baking powder, 60 grams vegan margarine